Cabin fever: Singapore cruise passengers stuck in rooms after COVID-19 case | Health

 The Quantum of the Seas returned to Singapore at 8 a.m. local time, and a Reuters witness saw some passengers disembarking at about 8 p.m.
 All passengers will undergo mandatory COVID-19 testing before leaving the terminal.
 The ship's captain told passengers over the tannoy that the passenger disembarkation process would start around 7:30 p.m. and would take 3-4 hours.
 The crew will rest overnight and take PCR tests in the morning, he added.

 "I am terribly sorry that the cruise ended a day early and ended this way," the captain said in a recording heard by Reuters.
-'REALITY CHECK'
+Royal Caribbean said in an emailed statement it was cancelling its upcoming trip on Thursday "in an overabundance of caution" and plans to resume sailing on Dec.
+14.

 - READ MORE ON: